 - Once the performance review has been discussed, the focus should shift to the use of performance results.
-Identifying improvement areas of performance in the next review cycle, performance improvement is likely to occur only if specific plans are developed, and specific performance objectives are set. - Supervisors and the employee are expected to develop a purposeful professional development plan for achieving the desired performance objectives.
-Encourage the employee under review to indicate ambitious goals for the next year. - This type of positive reinforcement makes the relationship feels more reciprocal and thus motivates the department members to achieve more.
+Identifying improvement areas of performance in the next review cycle, performance improvement is likely to occur only if specific plans are developed, and specific performance objectives are set. - Supervisors and the employees are expected to develop a purposeful professional development plan, or a performance improvement plan for achieving the desired performance objectives.
+Encourage the employee under review to indicate ambitious goals for the next year. - This positive reinforcement makes the relationship feel more reciprocal and thus motivates the department members to achieve more.